etnic-elab/points_verts/README.md

 # Planned features

+- Open walk details directly from notification
 - Share walk infos button?

 # Releasing the application

-The Mapbox and OpenWeather API keyd should be defined in a `.env` file in root folder:
+The Mapbox and OpenWeather API keys should be defined in a `.env` file in root folder:

 ```properties
 MAPBOX_TOKEN=token